China virus deaths rise to 170 as hit to global economy looms

 Three Japanese, from 206 evacuated on Wednesday, were infected, and worryingly two of them had not shown symptoms, Tokyo said.
 A second Japanese flight included nine people showing fever or coughing symptoms, broadcaster NHK said.

 India was the latest nation to report a case, a student of Wuhan University.
-And South Koreans protested at facilities earmarked as quarantine centers, throwing eggs at a minister.
+And South Koreans protested at facilities earmarked as quarantine centres, throwing eggs at a minister.

 “The weapons that will protect us from the new coronavirus are not fear and aversion, but trust and cooperation,” said South Korean President Moon Jae-in as Seoul prepared to evacuate the first of about 700 citizens from Wuhan.